KiraCore/Kira-Protocol-Documentation/spec/fees.md

 # Network Fees

-Types of network fees in the Kira Protocol
+Types of network fees in the KIRA Network

 1. Transaction Fee
 2. Execution Fee